Shawshank01/gRPC-Smart-transport-system/README.md

 is a detailed breakdown of its functionalities and operations:

 - **Server Initialization**: `Main` initializes all the service servers including Traffic Light, Parking, Vehicle Telemetry, and Event Notification.
-Each server is started in its own thread, ensuring they operate concurrently without blocking each other or the main application flow.
+Servers are started sequentially in-process; gRPC manages its own internal threads.

 - **Service Interaction Management**: It provides a command-line interface that allows administrators or users to interact with different services by selecting appropriate options.
 This is crucial for demonstrating the system's capabilities in real-time and for testing purposes.

-- **Graceful Shutdown**: When a user decides to exit the application (by entering "0"), `Main` ensures a graceful shutdown of all servers and the main application itself.
-It handles the interruption and closure of server threads, ensuring there are no resource leaks or abrupt terminations.
+- **Graceful Shutdown**: When a user decides to exit the application (by entering "0"), `Main` stops each server and lets gRPC shut down cleanly without thread interruption.

 - **Error Handling and Logging**: Throughout its execution, the `Main` module handles exceptions and errors gracefully, providing logs for debugging and maintenance purposes.
 This ensures that any issues can be traced and rectified